fullstack-hy2020/fullstack-hy2020.github.io/src/content/5/en/part5c.md

 ![](../../images/5/40.png)

-The error message suggests to use <i>getAllByRole</i>.
-Test could be fixed as follows:
+The error message suggests using <i>getAllByRole</i>.
+The test could be fixed as follows:

 ```js
 const inputs = screen.getAllByRole('textbox')